autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/README.md

 ## Purpose

 This package generates a trajectory that is kinematically-feasible to drive and collision-free based on the input path, drivable area.
-Only position and orientation of trajectory are updated in this module, and velocity is just aligned from the one in the input path.
+Only position and orientation of trajectory are updated in this module, and velocity is just taken over from the one in the input path.

 ## Feature